Make these DIY beeswax lip balm recipes if you want softer and hydrated lips in winter.

 You can either pour your mixture into your lip balm tubes or utilize a pipette to make it so much easier to transfer it.

-The star of this recipe is Shea butter, accompanied with beeswax, coconut oil, and honey to ensure a more healthful and nutritive moisturizing combination free of chemicals.
+The star of this recipe is Shea butter, accompanied by beeswax, coconut oil, and honey to ensure a more healthful and nutritive moisturizing combination free of chemicals.